Business writing training

 Use all the tools we have handy such as spelling and grammar checks, thesaurus and formatting options to assist you to make sure that your masterpiece doesn’t get let down by some unfortunate typos and is formatted clearly.

 4. Buzzword caution

 Sometimes you read a piece of writing or hear someone who makes you want to roll your eyes at the use of buzzwords or phrases which don’t really add any value or meaning (leverage, disruptive, value-add, deep dive…).
 This kind of writing can be more off-putting than impressive so don’t make this mistake and use buzzwords with caution.
 Of course, this will depend to some degree on your audience, but be sensitive to whether they will understand, or whether explaining things in plain English may be more effective.

 Which of these tips are relevant to the kinds of writing you frequently do?
 And as a recipient of business communications, which of these strategies would you appreciate seeing more of?
 Ernest Hemingway, American journalist and novelist once wrote of writers: ‘we are all apprentices in a craft where no one ever becomes a master,’ meaning that there is always room for improvement when it comes to writing.
-If you’d like to add to your skills, have a look at our business writing or email writing training course options and call us on 1300 186 442 to discuss.
+If you’d like to add to your skills, have a look at our business writing skills course or report writing course options and call us on 1300 186 442 to discuss.